Vincent-Therrien/image-registration/README.md

 valid C++ compiler and the OpenCV library.
 The procedure below shows how to build the application for the ARM platform.

-1. **Installation of a cross compiler and OpenCV**: This step can be skipped if a cross compiler for the ARM platform as well as the OpenCV library are installed on the system.
+1. **Installation of a cross-compiler and OpenCV**: This step can be skipped if a cross-compiler for the ARM platform as well as the OpenCV library are installed on the system.
 Commands are given for an Ubuntu environment and were tested on WSL.
-First, obtain the cross compiler:
+First, obtain the cross-compiler:

   ```console
     > sudo apt-get install arm-linux-gnueabi-gcc